LighghtEeloo/lala-lang/nana/Proposal.md

 ]
 ```

-The new binding will always shadow the old one, and by the end of the evaluation, `x` is just `cow` and `y` is just `9`, end of story.
+The new binding will always shadow the old one, and by the end of the evaluation, `x` is just `"cow"` and `y` is just `9`, end of story.

 But shadowing doesn't come without a price.
 One can't write recursive functions in sequential blocks.
 Observe the following: